DRL-CASIA/COG-sim2real-challenge/README.md

         2. You can install the environment dependent using the command:conda env create -f environment.yml.

         3. Run the test.py, you will see our simulation environment.

 Special Note：this is our first demo environment, we will update some new version according to the performance of contestants .

-        when the game officially starts, we will provide the baseline algrithom for you.
+When the game officially starts, we will provide the baseline algrithom for you.